oopsmonk/documentation/hornet/1.0/tutorials/install-hornet-docker.md

 ## Step 3.
 Check that Hornet is synchronized

-An IOTA node is considered synchronized when the `latestMilestoneIndex` (LMI) field is equal to the `latestSolidSubtangleMilestoneIndex` (LSMI) field:
+A node is considered synchronized when the `latestMilestoneIndex` (LMI) field is equal to the `latestSolidSubtangleMilestoneIndex` (LSMI) field:

 - `latestMilestoneIndex`: Index of the latest milestone that the IOTA node has received from its neighbors.
 This field is accurate only when the IOTA node is connected to synchronized neighbors.